stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 ## Securing the Safari Browser ##

-Whether or not you use Safari, you should open it once, and change these
+Whether or not you regularly use Safari, you should open it once, and adjust the settings in case that you use it later.
-settings:

-* Choose *Safari \> Preferences \> General* and deselect the option *Open “safe” files after downloading*.
+First, choose *Safari \> Preferences \> General* and deselect the option *Open “safe” files after downloading*.

-* Choose *Safari \> Preferences \> Security* and deselect the option *Enable Java*.
+Then, check the plug-in settings.
+Go to *Safari \> Preferences \> Security \> Plug-in Settings...* and review the plug-ins and settings.

-Both of these options have been proven to allow successful attacks on systems.

 # Configuring Security #